drcsh/python-raycaster/README.md

 POIs outside of the map area, but it should always hit a wall before calculating them anyway.
 I also did a pass through of the code removing unnecessary calculations and simplifying the logical structure, especially on the code called frequently.
 After doing this, cast times got down to <0.02s and frequently under the 0.0167s required for 60 fps.

+I then went back to my previous idea of removing the tuple juggling, and accepting the messy method signatures.
+This got cast times down just a hair further,

 # In Action